14 May Support FOKLSS in helping Kootenay Lake’s shore-spawning Kokanee population

 FOKLSS will start with a small-scale trial to assess the success of this project.
 A similar project was implemented on Lake Pend d’Orielle by the Idaho Department of Fish and Game, and this project draws on this work.

 This pilot project will take place at a site that has a long history of shore-spawning but is not a dominant location.
 A thin layer of clean, rounded gravel will be spread out over the area at the lower elevation, avoiding possible redds that may exist on site.
-It will take place outside of critical spawning and hatching times (June – August) to minimize impacts to Kokanee populations.
+It will take place outside of critical spawning (September-October) and hatching times (June – August) to minimize impacts to Kokanee populations.

 Our FOKLSS team, as part of this initiative, will also be talking to school groups and community members about issues facing shore-spawners at our education programs and outreach events.
 This will help spread awareness about this important issue to all age levels, and grow the appreciation in our community for these tenacious survivors.